-At the beginning of each heating season, and to comply with the Lennox Limited Warranty, your system should be checked as follows:
+At the beginning of each heating season, and to comply with the Lennox Limited Warranty, your system should be checked by a licensed professional technician (or equivalent) as follows:

-- 1 Check wiring for loose connections, voltage at indoor unit and amperage of indoor motor. - 2- Check the condition of the belt and shaft bearings if applicable. - 3- Inspect all gas pipe and connections for leaks. - 4- Check the cleanliness of filters and change if necessary (monthly). - 5- Check the condition and cleanliness of burners and heat exchanger and clean if necessary. - 6- Check the cleanliness of blower assembly and clean the housing, blower wheel and blower motor if necessary. - 7- Inspect the combustion air inducer and clean if necessary.
+- 1 Check wiring for loose connections, voltage at indoor unit and amperage of indoor motor. - 2- Check the condition of the belt and shaft bearings if applicable. - 3- Inspect all gas pipe and connections for leaks. - 4- Check the cleanliness of filters and change if necessary (monthly). - 5- Check the condition and cleanliness of burners and heat exchanger and clean if necessary.

-- 8- Evaluate the heat exchanger integrity by inspecting the heat exchanger per the AHRI heat exchanger inspection procedure.
+- 6- Check the cleanliness of blower assembly and clean the housing, blower wheel and blower motor if necessary .
+The blower motors are prelubricated for extended bearing life.
+No further lubrication is needed. - 7- Inspect the combustion air inducer and clean if necessary. - 8- Evaluate the heat exchanger integrity by inspecting the heat exchanger per the AHRI heat exchanger inspection procedure.
 This procedure can be viewed at www.ahrinet.org - 9- Ensure sufficient combustion air is available to the furnace.
 Fresh air grilles and louvers (on the unit and in the room where the furnace is installed) must be properly sized, open and unobstructed to provide combustion air. - 10- Inspect the furnace venting system to make sure it is in place, structurally sound, and without holes, corrosion, or blockage.
 Vent system must be free and clear of obstructions and must slope upward away from the furnace.
-Vent system should be installed per the National Fuel Gas Code. - 11- Inspect the furnace return air duct connection to ensure the duct is sealed to the furnace.
+Vent system should be installed per the National Fuel Gas Code - 11- Inspect the furnace return air duct connection to ensure the duct is sealed to the furnace.
 Check for air leaks on supply and return ducts and seal where necessary. - 12- Check the condition of the furnace cabinet insulation and repair if necessary. - 13- Perform a complete combustion analysis during the furnace inspection to ensure proper combustion and operation.
 Consult Service Literature for proper combustion values. - 14- Verify operation of CO detectors and replace batteries as required.